 Portraits are the hardest photos on a laser.
 Skin tones need soft colour changes, but toner particles stay on the paper’s surface.
 They do not blend like liquid ink.
 This makes faces look flat or slightly grey.

 Even when laser printers print portraits on photo paper, the results often feel cold.
-A laser photo may show harsh edges around faces and uneven color on cheeks.
-The inkjet counterpart handles skin tones better because ink absorbs into the paper.
+A laser photo may show harsh edges around faces and uneven colour on cheeks.
+The inkjet counterpart handles skin tones better because the ink absorbs into the paper.

 For family portraits, an ink-based printer is the safer choice.